ondat/documentation/docs/operations/encryption.md

 ### Example - Enable Volume Data Encryption Through a `StorageClass` Definition

-The following guidance below will demonstrates how to enable Ondat's Data Encryption through a  `StorageClass` (PVC) definition.
+The following guidance will demonstrates how to enable Ondat's Data Encryption through a `StorageClass` (PVC) definition.
 -   The instructions will enable data encryption for PVCs through a custom `StorageClass` that will be used by a `StatefulSet` resource in the `encrypted` namespace.

     ```yaml